Subdomain & custom domain

 • Use the organisation Domain settings for the main OmniLab Pages subdomain when your rollout uses the default hosted domain.

-• Treat extra aliases and custom domains as deployment work that may involve OmniLab plus your IT and web teams.
+• Treat a custom domain as deployment work that may involve OmniLab plus your IT and web teams.

 • After any domain change, retest landing pages, touchpoint URLs, QR codes, and embedded OmniLab Pages experiences before sharing the final links.